 To print in dye sublimation, you’ll need to invest in two pieces of equipment, the printer, and a heat press machine.
 This is because this method involves heat transfer before the artwork materializes on the substrate.
 The quality of the heat press machine is equally important as the printer itself to produce a decent result.

 With UV printing, you’ll only need a UV printer.
 A UV printer functions by printing the ink on the substrate, curing it with a UV beam and applying a layer of clear coating for a smooth, glossy appearance.
-The UV printer applies a white coating on a dark or transparent substrate.
+The UV printer applies a white coat on a dark or transparent substrate.

 Speed is a critical factor for printing companies, and it translates into significant cost when there’s a volume involved.
 Generally, a UV printer edges out its dye sublimation counterpart when it comes to printing efficiency.